 Land Access Ombudsman

 The Office of the Land Access Ombudsman has been established to improve the land access framework for landholders and the resources sector.

 The Land Access Ombudsman is an independent, impartial body to help landholders and resource companies resolve disputes about alleged breaches of conduct and compensation agreements and make good agreements.

 For more information, visit the Land Access Ombudsman website.

-The Queensland Government established the GasFields Commission to manage the co-existence of rural landholders, regional communities and the coal seam gas (CSG) industry in Queensland.
+The GasFields Commission is an independent statutory authority established to manage the co-existence of rural landholders, regional communities and the gas industry in Queensland.

 For more information, including details of the GasFields Commissioners, visit the GasFields Commission Queensland website.